soniaLF/MCW-Predictive-Maintenance-for-remote-field-devices/Hands-on lab/HOL step-by step - Predictive Maintenance for remote field devices.md

     ![The Rod Pump location is displayed in a map.
 A list of devices and their IP addresses are listed on the right-hand side.](media/add-property-map-pump-locations.png "Add Map (property) tile")

 2. Once the tile is added to the design surface, select the **Edit** (pencil icon) from the tile's toolbar.
-Configure the map with the following settings, then click _Update_ to save the configuration changes.
+Configure the map with the following settings, then select the _Update_ button to save the configuration changes.

    | Field          | Value                                 |
    | -------------- | ------------------------------------- |